HenryChung98/henrychung98.github.io/_posts/2024-07-23-flappyBirdClone.md

 use_math: true
 ---

-### Programming languages / engine used

-- C#
-- Unity

-### Background Move
+### Background

-I got two same background components, and they move right to left.
-When the backgrounds pass certain position, move back to right.
+Rendered two background prefabs and they move to left.
+When background posX reach to out of the frame, reset posX

 ```csharp
 public class Background : MonoBehaviour